 The course was in great shape, too.
 They had aerated the greens a few weeks ago, but they are healing nicely.
-There are some bumps still on the greens, but they are mostly pretty smooth and relatively soft/receptive.
-The fairways are great.
-The grass is maybe a tad long on them so not much roll-out, but they provide excellent lies all the way around.
-The rough is deceptively tough here.
-It’s not deep at all and the ball always sits up, but the grass is super lush and thick.
-It will grab your club and make you work.
-The bunkers have nice white sand and I found them nice to hit from.
-The tee boxes are pretty level for the most part.
+There were still some bumps on the greens, but they were mostly pretty smooth and relatively soft/receptive.
+The fairways were great.
+The grass was maybe a tad long on them so not much roll-out, but they provided excellent lies all the way around.
+The rough was deceptively tough here.
+It was not deep at all and the ball always sat up, but the grass was super lush and thick.
+It would grab your club and make you work.
+The bunkers had nice white sand and I found them great to hit from.
+The tee boxes were pretty level for the most part.

 Some pictures from Mission Lakes Country Club (6/1/13):